 Any tenant who sits on the Management Committee enters into a tenancy on the Association's normal terms and conditions and cannot use this position to their advantage.
 The same position applies to any sharing owner in respect of their exclusive occupancy agreement.
-Expenses of £349 (2021: nil) were reimbursed to one committee member during the year.
+General expenses of £949 (2022: £349) were reimbursed to Management Committee members during the year and training expenses were paid of £5,383 (2022: £2,968).